Cube-OS/cubeOS/docs/sdk-docs/sdk-installing.rst

 ~~~~~~~~~~~~~~~~~~

 Vagrant requires a virtualization "provider".
 Currently the only
-provider that Kubos officially supports is VirtualBox.
+provider that CubeOS officially supports is VirtualBox.

 -  `Download VirtualBox <https://www.virtualbox.org/wiki/Downloads>`__